dalisoft/conf/README.md

-# nginx.conf
+# conf

-nginx configuration optimized for you
+configuration files optimized for you

 ## Used Resources